About USC Gould

-Daniel Klerman teaches Civil Procedure, Choice of Law, English Legal History, and Law, Language and Values.
+Daniel Klerman teaches Civil Procedure, Property, Concepts in American Law, and English Legal History.

 In 2014, he received the Student Bar Association (SBA) Faculty Appreciation (“Outstanding Professor”) Award.

-Professor Klerman’s scholarship concentrates on civil procedure, English legal history, and law and economics.
+Klerman’s scholarship concentrates on Civil Procedure, English Legal History, and Law and Economics.
 His publications include “Forum Selling” (Southern California Law Review, 2016) (with Greg Reilly), “Inferences from Litigated Cases,” (Journal of Legal Studies, 2014) (with Yoon-Ho Alex Lee) and “Jurisdictional Competition and the Evolution of the Common Law" (University of Chicago Law Review, 2007).